 Board of Directors

 George holds a Doctorate in Business Administration (Honorary) from Wisconsin International University, USA.
-Amongst other awards, he won the Ernst & Young "Entrepreneur of the Year 2006" (Emerging Entrepreneur Category) and "Entrepreneur of the Year 2002" organised by the Association of Small and Medium Enterprises and The Rotary Club of Singapore as well as the "Business Personality of the Year" Award 2013 accorded by Midas Touch Asia in conjunction with Channel News Asia.
+Amongst other awards, he won the Ernst & Young "Entrepreneur of the Year 2006" (Emerging Entrepreneur Category), the "Entrepreneur of the Year Award 2002" organised by the Assocation of Small and Medium Entreprises and The Rotary Club of Singapore as well as the "Business Personality of the Year" Award 2013 accorded by Midas Touch Asia in conjunction with Channel News Asia.

-Katherine was appointed to the Board on 6 March 2003 and last re-elected on 27 April 2009.
+Katherine was appointed to the Board on 6 March 2003 and last re-elected on 23 April 2013.
 She oversees the Group's research and development, as well as pioneers new ideas and concepts.

 Khee Giap was appointed to the Board on 1 October 2010 and last re-elected on 26 April 2011.
 He is a member of the Audit Committee, Nominating Committee and Remuneration Committee.
 Khee Giap is currently Co-Director of Asia Competitiveness Institute and an Associate Professor of Public Policy at the Lee Kuan Yew School of Public Policy at the National University of Singapore.
 He is also the Chair of Singapore National Committee for Pacific Economic Cooperation.
 He holds directorships in a few listed companies in Singapore.
 Khee Giap graduated with a Ph.D from the University of East Anglia in 1987.
 He has consulted extensively with various government ministries, statutory boards and governmentlinked companies of the Singapore government.
 Khee Giap has served as a member of the Resource Panel of the Government Parliamentary Committee for Transport and Government Parliamentary Committee for Finance and Trade since 2007.

-Kian Min was appointed to the Board on 30 April 2003 and last re-elected on 27 April 2010.
+Kian Min was appointed to the Board on 30 April 2003 and last re-elected on 25 April 2012.
 He is the Lead Independent Director, Chairman of the Audit Committee and Nominating Committee, and member of the Remuneration Committee of the Company.